Golf Architect: Albert Warren Tillinghast

 The Current Course

-Each August, Fenway is proud to host its own Mittelmark Invitational Tournament gathering the most accomplished amateurs in the area to test their skills against the challenges of Fenway.
-Many of its champions and participants such as Johnson Wagner, Keegan Bradley and Andrew Svoboda have gone on to successful PGA Tour careers.
+Each August, Fenway is proud to host its own Mittelmark Invitational Tournament gathering the most accomplished amateurs from across the North East to test their skills against the challenges of Fenway.
+Many of its champions and participants such as Johnson Wagner, Keegan Bradley and Andrew Svoboda have gone on to successful PGA Tour careers including 2015 Champion Stewart Hagestad going on to win the 2016 US-Mid Amateur Championship.